 10. Investors: Boost your holdings in responsible companies that focus on real efficiency technologies and environmentally conscious resource management.

 Other than a more efficient vehicle, the following will help you get more MPG (and save $ in other ways):

 • Driving habits, like speeding, frequent hard acceleration, and heavy braking, will impact fuel economy.
 Every time you brake, kinetic energy gained from the combustion of fuel is dissipated as waste heat (excepting any conserved by regenerative braking on electric drives).
 Anticipating the need to slow down and coast to a stop means wasting less energy, as well as reducing brake wear.

-Also, avoid tires with higher than necessary traction - the extra rolling resistance will cost extra fuel.
+Additionally, avoid tires with more aggressive than necessary traction.
+The greater rolling resistance will cost extra fuel.

 • Avoid opening your windows at highway speeds.
 Modern cars can often use less fuel with the air conditioner running (especially on "economy" or "recirculate") than with the extra drag of open windows.
 Correct refrigerant pressure and a condenser that's not clogged with dirt and bugs will help your air conditioner run more efficiently.